 - BCCPA helped to create SafeCare BC, who now have a mandate funded by WorkSafeBC to train care home care workers in order to reduce workplace injuries and employer premiums;

 - We released a significant home health policy paper in early 2018 titled Health Begins at Home;

 - We opened a home health stream at our annual conference, and BCCPA members receive special rates;

 - We have several committees made up of members and board directors that are always looking for new volunteers.
 Topics include policy, member engagement and quality of life issues;

 - When issues arise that affect the home care sector, we take these concerns directly to organizations such as Health Employers Association of BC, Ministry of Labour, Ministry of Health, and WorkSafeBC;

-- We proactively respond to the concerns of home care providers in our media announcements.
+- We proactively respond to the concerns of home care providers through our communications efforts.

 See our Membership page for the current fee structure.

 To join BCCPA as a service provider, please fill and submit our online membership application.